Wesswanson/Double-Servo-Robotic-Arm/README.md

 * Draw a picture with a pen attached to the end of the robotic arm
 * Launch a ball off of an attachment at the end of the robotic arm (possibly controlled with a 5th button)

-We later motified the goals to just create a functioning robotic arm with two servos, an Arduino Uno with a prototyping shild and breadboard, a 9V battery, and 3D printed and lazercut pieces.
+We later motified the goals to just create a functioning robotic arm with the following materials:
+* two servos
+* An Arduino Uno with a prototyping shild and breadboard
+* A 9 volt battery
+* 3D printed and lazercut pieces, including a lazercut acrylic bace, four pieces to hold up the panels, two acrylic lazercut panels to hold the buttons and servo, and the two lazercut acrylic arms.

 This repository will show how the design, coding, and wiring evolved over the first few weeks of the project, and what the end product was.

 ## Week 1